albertomolinafelipe/albertomolinafelipe/README.md

 # About Me

-- 📚 Final year - Computer Science and Business Administration @ UC3M
+- 📚 Computer Science and Business Administration @ UC3M
 - 📍 Madrid, Spain
 - 🌱 Working with: